-Cameron University Foundation, Inc. (the Foundation) is a nonprofit organization whose mission and principal activities are to promote the educational and cultural interest of Cameron University (the University), a public institution of higher education.
+Cameron University Foundation, Inc. (the Foundation) is a not-for-profit organization whose mission and principal activities are to promote the educational and cultural interest of Cameron University (the University), a public institution of higher education.
 The Foundation's revenues and other support are derived principally from contributions and its activities are conducted in the southwestern Oklahoma area.